 - Magnetic resonance cholangiopancreatography, or MRCP, a special type of magnetic resonance imaging (MRI) exam, produces detailed images of your pancreatic system, including your gallbladder and bile ducts.

-Treating Pancreas Divisum
+Treatments for Pancreas Divisum

-If you have pancreas divisum with symptoms or pancreatitis that keeps returning, you will probably need endoscopic treatment.
+If you have pancreas divisum with symptoms or pancreatitis that keep returning, you will probably need endoscopic treatment.
 If that fails, surgery may be necessary.
 MedStar Georgetown has a staff of skilled doctors who are experienced in performing these surgical procedures.
 Our dedicated nurse navigator will guide you every step of the way, from diagnosis to treatment to follow-up care.